NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_Software-Development/02-toolsurvey.md

 The goal is to gather this information centrally in NFDI4Microbiota to assess the span of tools and derive consortium-wide guidelines for the tightest integration possible.

+## Disclaimer: Changes in the tool display

+We recently created an [NFDI4Microbiota domain on bio.tools](https://nfdi4microbiota.bio.tools) and we will soon be displaying all the tools that NFDI4Microbiota created as well as the ones that NFDI4Microbiota consortium members endorse and highly recommend.

+Thank you for your patience while we sort out editing rights and collection labels.
+In the meantime, browse our tools below and find more [recommendations for resources on reproducible data analysis](https://nfdi4microbiota.github.io/nfdi4microbiota-knowledge-base/Reproducible-Data-Analysis/04-resources).

 ## Applications
 ### checkM2 (EMBL)